awslabs/aws-lambda-rust-runtime/README.md

 To write a function that will handle request, you need to pass it through `service_fn`, which will convert your function into a `tower::Service<LambdaEvent>`, which can then be run by `lambda_runtime::run`.

-### AWS event objects
+## AWS event objects

-This project does not currently include Lambda event struct definitions though we [intend to do so in the future](https://github.com/awslabs/aws-lambda-rust-runtime/issues/12).
+This project does not currently include Lambda event struct definitions.
 Instead, the community-maintained [`aws_lambda_events`](https://crates.io/crates/aws_lambda_events) crate can be leveraged to provide strongly-typed Lambda event structs.
 You can create your own custom event objects and their corresponding structs as well.

 ### Custom event objects